-In this article, sports and recreation expert, Corey Andres provides an introduction on the hazards associated with inflatable amusements.
+In this article, the sports and recreation experts provide an introduction on the hazards associated with inflatable amusements.
 Topics include the most common causes of injury and steps that should be taken to promote safety.

 Inflatable Bounce Houses, Slides, and Other Attractions - Guidelines for Safety